Thornton-le-Street

-Thornton-le-Street is a village and parochial and civil parish in the Hambleton District of North Yorkshire, England.
+Thornton-le-Street is a village and parochial and civil parish in the county of North Yorkshire, England.
 It is part of the civil parish of Thornton-le-Moor and Thornton-le-Street for District purposes.
 As the population remained less 100 at the 2011 Census details are included in the civil parish of Thornton-le-Moor.
 In 2015, North Yorkshire County Council estimated the population to have been 90.

 Thornton-le-Street is situated about 3 mi north of Thirsk and about 5.3 mi south-east of the county town of Northallerton.
 The whole village is within the site of the old medieval village and designated and Ancient Monument under the terms of the Ancient Monuments and Archaeological Areas Act 1979.
 It is located between the west bank of the Cod Beck and the A168 road between Thirsk and Northallerton.

 History

 The village is mentioned in the Domesday Book as Torentun in the Allerton hundred.
 The manor was the possession of Earl Edwin at the time of the Norman invasion.
 Afterwards it passed to the Crown who granted it to the manor of Northallerton whose lord was the Bishop of Durham.
 In the 13th and 14th centuries, the main landowners were the de Wassand and de Wadesley families.
-In the 16th century the line of descent had altered through marriage to the Everingham's and then by sale to the Talbot's who held the title to the manor until 1793.
-It was briefly the possession of Samuel Crompton whose daughter inherited the manor where it passed down her husbands', Alan Frederick Cathcart, 3rd Earl Cathcart, line of descent.
+In the 16th century the line of descent had altered through marriage to the Everinghams and then by sale to the Talbots who held the title to the manor until 1793.
+It was briefly the possession of Samuel Crompton whose daughter inherited the manor where it passed down her husband, Alan Frederick Cathcart, 3rd Earl Cathcart’s, line of descent.

-The name is derived from Old English words þorn and tūn combined with the Anglian word, strēt to give the meaning of Thorn tree farm on a Roman road.
+The name is derived from Old English words þorn and tūn and the Anglian word, strēt, joined together by the particle le to give the meaning of Thorn tree farm on a Roman road.
 The suffix of le-street was used to distinguish it from other Thorntons in the area.

 Governance

 The village is within the Thirsk and Malton UK Parliament constituency.
-It lies within the Thorntons ward of Hambleton District Council and Sowerby electoral division of North Yorkshire County Council.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.